 When it comes to ascertaining legal liability for a personal injury, there are many factors that need to be investigated.
 If someone else failed to exhibit due care, then he or she can be held responsible for the injuries that occurred, as detailed under Title 51 of the Georgia Code of Laws.
 This does not just mean that the person must have done something to cause the accident; it can mean that the person failed to do something, ultimately causing the accident.
 For example, in a drunk driving auto accident, the driver may be held responsible, but the person who served a clearly intoxicated person more alcohol could also be responsible.

 In a premises liability case, the responsible parties may include property developers, store managers and supervisors, owners, and even general employees.
 In defective product claims, you may have a case against the designer, the distributor, the seller, and/or the manufacturer.
 If you have a medical malpractice claim, it may be filed against the doctor, the hospital, the surgeon, or any other provider of medical care who may have been responsible for your injury.
 In some cases, more than one person will be held accountable for the accident.
 If this all seems confusing, you are not alone.
-Contact the Bader Law Firm to discuss who may be responsible for your injury.
+Contact Bader Scott Injury Lawyers to discuss who may be responsible for your injury.

 Deciding Whether to Sign an Insurance Release